Virginia Tech Police Department: Duties

 Beyond general law enforcement, the department provides services including Rape Aggression Defense classes, the Student's and Faculty/Staff Police Academies, child seat installation & education, weapon storage, and fingerprinting for background and security clearance checks.
 The department also has a three officer K9 unit (one tracking/narcotic K9 and two explosive detection K9's), an Emergency Response Team or SWAT Team and other specialized units.
 The department is responsible for the well being of more than 50,000 students, employees, and visitors at Virginia Tech, 24 hours a day and also oversees the Virginia Tech Rescue Squad which is the oldest all volunteer collegiate rescue squad in the country.

 The Residence Life Resource Officer (RLRO) Program began in 2011 in partnership with the Housing and Residence Life Division of Student Affairs at Virginia Tech.
 This collaborative public safety initiative was designed to complement the existing community outreach "Adopt a Hall Program", which has been in effect since the fall of 2001.
 In addition to having every patrol officer assigned a residence hall as part of the Adopt a Hall program, the Residence Life Resource Officer Program has 4 full-time officer positions that are assigned to work specifically within the housing units in a public safety, leadership and educational capacity with students.
-The RLRO office is located inside the main entrance to New Residence Hall East.
+The RLRO office is located inside the main entrance to New Residence Hall East with an additional office in Pritchard Hall.

 VTPD, in collaboration with the One Love Foundation, offers multiple programs each year to raise awareness about the warning signs of abuse and activate communities to work to change the statistics about relationship violence.
-One Love was founded in 2010 following the death of University of Virginia student Yeardley Love who was beaten to death by her ex- boyfriend.
+One Love was founded in 2010 following the death of University of Virginia student Yeardley Love who was beaten to death by her ex-boyfriend.

 Also, the Virginia Tech Police Department sponsors a nighttime safety escort service called "Safe Ride."
 This service is available to all students, faculty, staff, and visitors to the university.
 Safe Ride operates from dusk until dawn.

 In addition, the Virginia Criminal Justice Services Board has designated Virginia Tech as a "Crime Prevention Campus."
 Virginia Tech is the fourth university in the commonwealth to receive the distinction in recognition of exemplary crime prevention services and initiatives.